 To do so, separate relevant information from irrelevant chaff.
 And find out what matters the most.
-Start your blog post by writing a few sentences about what it’s all about, why it matters to the reader and later, provide the necessary information under various subheads.
+Start your blog post by writing a few sentences about what it’s all about, and why it matters to the reader, and later, provide the necessary information under various subheads.

-This way, you can create a blogpost of decent size that matches all digital marketing parameters, has sufficient keywords, provide astute, honest and responsible information to a reader while preventing boredom.
+This way, you can create a blog post of decent size that matches all digital marketing parameters, has sufficient keywords, and provide astute, honest, and responsible information to a reader while preventing boredom.

 7. Look for Proper Headlines & Subheads